nipzu/rvkernel/docs/Kernel common.md

 - x3/gp = global kernel page
 - x4/tp = hart page
 - x8/fp = current executor
-- aX registers used for syscall args/res
+- aX registers used for syscall args/res, kernel code should mostly not modify them
+- sX registers can be used by normal kernel code but must not be changed by macros
-- tX registers can be used, macros can garble
+- tX registers can be used and clobbered by macros
 -- x3 = kernel satp
 -- x4 = page allocator